How Much Does Professional Cockroach Extermination Cost?

 Fumigation and Tenting

+If standard sprays and baits haven’t solved a heavy infestation, fumigation or tenting delivers whole-home knockdown — but at a premium.
 Fumigation typically runs $1,000–$3,000 per treatment.
 Technicians seal entry points and fill the structure with gas that penetrates walls and crevices, so you must vacate for 1–3 days.
-Costs climb with home size, structural complexity, and infestation severity, and post‑treatment airing and cleanup add time and expense.
-Many providers offer monthly visits at $50 to $100 as part of maintenance plans after fumigation to prevent re‑infestation.
+Costs climb with home size, structural complexity, and infestation severity, and post-treatment airing and cleanup add time and expense.
+Many providers offer monthly visits at $50 to $100 as part of maintenance plans after fumigation to prevent re-infestation.

+Tenting is the priciest option at $2,000–$7,500.
+Crews wrap the home in a tent and release fumigants, targeting deep wall voids and widespread activity.
 Pricing varies by property size, prep labor, and local regulations.
-Both methods are reserved for severe, resistant infestations and may require follow‑up to prevent re‑infestation.
+Both methods are reserved for severe, resistant infestations and may require follow-up to prevent re-infestation.
 Proper preparation is critical for effectiveness.

 Cost by Service Frequency

-One-time jobs typically run $100–$400 for minor issues and $300–$700 for major ones, with severe cases reaching $7,500 when fumigation or tenting’s required.
+One-time jobs typically run $100–$400 for minor issues and $300–$700 for major ones, with severe cases reaching $7,500 when fumigation or tenting is required.
 Expect separate inspections of about $40–$75.
+By contrast, recurring plans cut per-visit costs and keep pressure on roach populations.

 - Monthly: about $50–$125 per visit; roughly $900–$1,600 per year; best for high-risk homes; maintenance visits often $50–$70.